Salena8/Salena8/README.md

-Hi, there!
+Hi,
-I am Salina Chhetri.
+I'm Salina Chhetri, currently pursuing bachelor's in computer science.
-I am currently pursuing bachelor in computer science and I'm passionate to learn,build and explore the world of development.
+Passionate about learning, building, and decoding the secrets of the 0s and 1s.